LabOrchestrator/LabOrchestrator-Documentation/Final Report/finalreport.md

 Currently VMs aren't stopped automatically, so if someone forgets to stop its VM it will run forever.
 This should also be changed and hopefully can be combined with pausing a VM.
 Also resuming VMs may be helpful to improve the startup of VMs.

+At the moment a token is only valid for 10 minutes.
+This should be increased or made configurable.
+When you try out the software, take in mind, that you can refresh the token at `/api/lab_instances/<lab_instance_id>/token`.

 \pagebreak

 ## Appendix